 Ford’s recent electric vehicles bet may just be the perfect catalyst that the company has been looking for.

 For now, just keep your finger crossed and come back to this article every 3 months when it’s updated or sign up to our newsletter for the latest updates!

 Credits and References

-1. Financial figures in all charts on this webpage were obtained and referenced from Ford’s quarterly and annual filings between 2018 and 2020 which can be found in the following location: Ford shareholders page.
+1. All financial figures in this article were obtained and referenced from Ford’s quarterly and annual filings which are available in the following location: Ford shareholders page.